 Social Media Content as Evidence

 In today’s world, at least 74% adults use social networking sites and the content posted on these sites has gained a lot of importance and relevance in personal injury claims.
-Your social media tweets, posts, direct messages and photographs could be critical information when you are trying to prove the physical and emotional consequences of the accident.
+Your social media tweets, posts, direct messages, and photographs could be critical information when you are trying to prove the physical and emotional consequences of the accident.
 It is also important to note that this information could also be used by the defendants against you.

 Social media content serves as admissible evidence that can be used in the court of law if it is relevant and can be authenticated.
-This is mainly because the content you post on your social media page to support your claims about the extent of physical and mental injury.
+This is mainly because the content you post on your social media page to support your claims about the extent of the physical and mental injury.
 It can either demonstrate or counter your claims about the emotional distress caused by the accident.
 For example, if you state in your case that the accident caused a lot of anxiety and depression, and your social media posts and statuses reflect happiness, your claims can be proved false.

 Never Ever Destroy Content